xavierleune/aerospike-client-php/doc/aerospike.md

     const POLICY_KEY_SEND;   // also send, store, and get the actual (ns,set,key) with each record

-    // The generation policy can be set using OPT_POLICY_GEN to one of const POLICY_GEN_IGNORE; // Write a record, regardless of generation const POLICY_GEN_EQ;     // Write a record, ONLY if given value is equal to the current record generation const POLICY_GEN_GT;     // Write a record, ONLY if given value is greater-than the current record generation
+    // The generation policy can be set using OPT_POLICY_GEN to one of const POLICY_GEN_IGNORE; // write a record, regardless of generation const POLICY_GEN_EQ;     // write a record, ONLY if given value is equal to the current record generation const POLICY_GEN_GT;     // write a record, ONLY if given value is greater-than the current record generation

     // The retry policy can be determined by setting OPT_POLICY_RETRY to one of const POLICY_RETRY_NONE; // do not retry an operation (default)